silviot/edx-platform-wiki/Teams.md

 * **@edx/team-blades**: responsible for developing and supporting components that cut across many layers in the tech stack.
 * **@edx/team-opensource**: responsible for supporting the open source community, and developing and supporting software and features related to that effort.

-Anywhere that you can do [@mentions](https://github.com/blog/821), you can use a team mention instead with one of the above teams.
-If you do, everyone on that team will be notified.
+~~Anywhere that you can do [@mentions](https://github.com/blog/821), you can use a team mention instead with one of the above teams.
+If you do, everyone on that team will be notified.~~ Apparently, [you can't @mention teams that you're not a part of](https://github.com/holman/feedback/issues/469).